richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_modules.md

 # Terraform Registry - Public

 - [Terraform Public Registry](https://registry.terraform.io/browse/modules?provider=azurerm)
-- A tick next to module means that it is from a verified partner.
+- A tick next to a module means that it is from a verified partner.
     - Inputs - variables.tf
     - Outputs - outputs.tf
     - Dependencies - versions.tf